StyleBooth: Image Style Editing with Multimodal Instruction: StyleBooth

 In this section, we present a unified text and exemplar-based style editing method namely \method.
 For styles easy to be explained in text, the text-based method is capable of following text instructions.
-As for those hard to write accurately, one may use an exemplar-based method providing the target style by uploading a reference image. \method has both advantages.
+As for those hard to write accurately, one may use an exemplar-based method providing the target style by uploading a reference image. \method has both advantages. \method unifies text instruction and exemplar image into a multimodal instruction.
+Our model is a latent diffusion model conditioned by this multimodal instruction together with an image to be edited as illustrated in~\cref{fig:method2}.
 High-quality data is also essential to style editing tasks.
 We introduce a paired image constructing strategy based on iterative style-destyle editing and usability control.
 Following this methodology, we present a high-quality dataset supporting text and exemplar-based style editing.

-\method unifies text instruction and exemplar image into a multimodal instruction.
-Our model is a latent diffusion model conditioned by this multimodal instruction together with an image to be edited as illustrated in~\cref{fig:method2}.